-18.6.3 Restricted Discretionary Activities -with respect to "high risk facilities" listed in the schedule at the end of this section
+18.6.3 Restricted Discretionary Activities -with Respect to "High Risk Facilities" Listed in the Schedule at the End of this Section

-- (a) Council's discretion is limited to the avoidance or mitigation of potential stormwater effects, including on-site measures to prevent or reduce potential contamination. - (b) An application need not be publicly notified and notice will only be served on the Bay of Plenty Regional Council.
+- (a) Council's discretion is limited to the avoidance or mitigation of potential stormwater effects, including on-site measures to prevent or reduce potential contamination. - (b) An application need not be publicly notified and notice will only be served on The Regional Council.

-18.6.3 Restricted Discretionary Activities - with respect to stormwater management reserves and private conservation areas in Omokoroa Stage 2
+18.6.4 Restricted Discretionary Activities - with Respect to Stormwater Management Reserves and Private Conservation areas in OMOKOROA Stage 2